Underberg, KwaZulu-Natal

 Tourism is the second biggest industry in the area, next to farming.
 The area surrounding Underberg provides a large variety of tourism offerings, as a gateway to the Southern Drakensberg.
 The Southern Drakensberg Community Tourism Organisation was established by the community in 2007 and serves to promote tourism under the Southern Berg Escape brand.
 Underberg offers a variety of accommodation and eatery options, mostly of casual nature to suit most tastes.

 The Underberg district is, along with Dullstroom, Mpumalanga one of South Africa's premier trout fly fishing destinations.
 Splashy Fen, an annual outdoor music festival, is held on a farm near Underberg.
-The internationally acclaimed Sani2C Mountain Bike race held annually starts in Underberg, while the grueling Joberg2C MTB Race passes through along the same route on Day 6 thereof.
+The internationally acclaimed Sani2C Mountain Bike race held annually starts in Underberg, while.
+Home of the world class wedding venue, Glencairn Farm.
 Paddlers from far and wide gather annually for the Drak Challenge canoe race held on the Mzimkulu river.